NRLParticipation/NRL-Cookbook/docs/club-committee/annual-report.md

 ---

-## High complexity: Annual Impact Studio
+## High complexity: Annual impact studio

 Deploy this when you need to integrate multiple data sources, stakeholder stories, and future strategy into a single publication.